Previous

 KRANNERT ART MUSEUM VISION PLAN

-The KAM Visioning Plan critically analyzes the current functioning of the Krannert Art Museum facilities (including galleries, café, Link Gallery, Kinkead Pavilion, administrative spaces, and surrounding grounds).
-The Plan presents a series of practical architectural repairs/upgrades, optimized program configurations, and organizational/growth strategies, including the integration of a new Intermedia Lab facility.
-Phase I renovations were completed Fall 2012, with Phase II renovations expected to begin in 2013.
+The Plan also presents a series of practical architectural repairs/upgrades, optimized program configurations, and long term organizational/growth strategies, including the integration of a new Intermedia Lab facility.
+New permanent galleries were completed in two phases, opening in 2016.